View the Draft Environmental Impact Report

 Over the last several years, the Northeast Area has received a lot of interest from developers who want to build new buildings for life science and biotechnology companies.
 Because of this, the Northeast Area will likely see significant change from new development, and the City wants to thoughtfully plan for these anticipated changes.

 Since the area was annexed into the City of San Carlos city limits in 1997, there have been very few changes to the land use regulations in the area.
 To guide new development in this area, the City Council has directed City staff to prepare a Specific Plan, called the Northeast Area Specific Plan.
-The Specific Plan process is anticipated to wrap up in early 2025.
+The Specific Plan process is anticipated to wrap up in Summer 2025.

 + Will housing be addressed in the Northeast Area Specific Plan?